Barcelona, Spain

 Program Overview

-HANDS-ON EXPERIENCE IN THE MEDITERRANEAN
+HANDS-ON EXPERIENCE ON THE MEDITERRANEAN

 With a variety of sectors that include technology, finance, tourism, and design, Barcelona is full of opportunities.
 Add an optional elective to earn additional credits.